splunk/public-o11y-docs/admin/admin-onboarding/phase1/phase1-arch-gdi.rst

 Splunk Observability Cloud automatically adds built-in-dashboards for each integration you use once it ingests 50,000 data points.
 Review these built-in dashboards when they are available.

-Splunk Observability Cloud also automatically adds the auto-detect detectors that correspond to the integrations you are using.
-You can find auto-detect detectors under :guilabel:`Alert & Detectors` then :guilabel:`Detectors`.
-They are marked with a :guilabel:`Auto` icon.
+Splunk Observability Cloud also automatically adds the AutoDetect detectors that correspond to the integrations you are using.
 You can copy the auto-detect detectors and customize them.

 See :ref:`dashboards` and :ref:`autodetect`.